 - Establish record keeping system

-The 7 HACCP principles follows a path from start to finish that begins with building a HACCP team, constructing flow diagrams, identifying hazard control points, critical control points, and their respective limits.
+The 7 principles follows a path from start to finish that begins with building a HACCP team, constructing flow diagrams, identifying hazard control points, critical control points, and their respective limits.
 This allows for CCP monitoring or critical control point monitoring.
 HACCP decision trees are then used to help decide whether a hazard control point is a critical control point or not.

 Furthermore based on identified hazards and control points, safety precautions, procedures, and control measures can then be established that contribute to part of a bigger system.